Jason Gedrick: Acting career

-Gedrick next took roles in television series such as EZ Streets (1996), Falcone (2000), and The Beast (2001), none of which were major successes.
+Gedrick had a role in TV series EZ Streets (1996) and appeared in Mario Puzo's 1997 miniseries, The Last Don and in its sequel, The Last Don II.
 In 1999, he guest starred on Ally McBeal as the "hot car wash guy".

-He also appeared in Mario Puzo's 1997 miniseries, The Last Don, and in its sequel, The Last Don II.
-Gedrick returned to television screens as Tom Turcotte in 2002's Boomtown.
-The series, which also starred Donnie Wahlberg and Neal McDonough, was a moderate success, but ratings plummeted – particularly after the second season altered the show’s format, and Boomtown was cancelled.
+Gedrick had roles in Falcone (2000) and The Beast (2001).
+He also starred as Tom Turcotte in 2002's Boomtown.
+The series, which also starred Donnie Wahlberg and Neal McDonough.

 In 2003, Gedrick played Andrew Luster, the infamous rapist in a Lifetime movie based on his trial, A Date with Darkness.
+He starred in the 2006 movie Hidden Places alongside Sydney Penney and Shirley Jones.

-Gedrick was part of the cast of the 2006 NBC television series Windfall, also starring Luke Perry and Gedrick's former Boomtown alumnus, Lana Parrilla.
+Gedrick was part of the cast of the 2006 NBC series Windfall, also starring Luke Perry and Gedrick's former Boomtown alumnus, Lana Parrilla.
 In 2007, Gedrick again starred alongside Donnie Wahlberg in the A&E original movie Kings of South Beach.
 He was also the new love interest at Scavo's Pizzeria in Desperate Housewives in seasons 3 and 4, on ABC.
 In 2009, he appeared in Lie to Me.

-In 2011, he appeared in Necessary Roughness as Dr. J. D. Aldridge, a former graduate school professor and possible love interest for series lead Callie Thorne.
-He starred in the 2006 movie Hidden Places alongside Sydney Penney and Shirley Jones.
+In 2011, he appeared in another series, Necessary Roughness as Dr. J. D. Aldridge, a former graduate school professor and possible love interest for series lead Callie Thorne.

 Gedrick was a member of the cast of the HBO series Luck, which ran for one season in 2012.
 Gedrick appears in a multi-episode arc playing the manager of a Miami-area gentlemen’s club that becomes linked to a high-profile murder case in season 7 of Dexter.
 Beginning in November 2012, Gedrick starred as Evan Farnsworth, a struggling professor at a prestigious Maine boarding school, in the Hallmark film The Wishing Tree.